 However, someone (me) forgot to make the class public before committing and we just didn’t notice that.

-I n the release we made today the class is both public and it is also in the designer tool so you can just drag it into place just like any other button.
+we made today the class is both public and it is also in the designer tool so you can just drag it into place just like any other button.

 It has features and behaviors similar to MultiButton since it too is a lead component based composite.